shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

-Shitcoin Swap is an in-development open source brokerage platform, capable of natively interacting with any blockchain or digital ledger network, as well as plugging into traditional finance APIs.
+Shitcoin Swap is an in-development open source brokerage platform, capable of natively interacting with blockchains and digital ledger networks, as well as plugging into traditional finance APIs.

+It's very early in development, but feel free to check out a demo [here](https://app.shitcoinswap.com), or grab the source code [here](https://github.com/shitcoinswap/platform).

-You can follow its development on [YouTube](https://youtube.com/@shitcoinswap) and on [Twitch](https://twitch.tv/einbuhrmi).
+You can follow the development progress on [YouTube](https://youtube.com/@shitcoinswap) and [Twitch](https://twitch.tv/einbuhrmi).
 Come say hi!